genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/05_add-features.md

 ./gradlew :alpha-deploy:deploy-genesisproduct-alpha.zip #On the IntelliJ terminal
 ```

-If the tasks above were successful, you will then see a grid on the UI.
+If the tasks above were successful, we will then see a grid on the UI.

 ![](/img/gpl-seed-grid.png)